Duke Law School offers a JD program that is rigorous, relevant, innovative and interdisciplinary.

 Recommendation Letters and Evaluations

 You must submit two required recommendation letters through LSAC.
 The LSAC Letter of Recommendation service is included in your CAS registration and will accept generic and school specific letters.
 References from friends, family friends, and relatives are discouraged.
 Professors who have personal knowledge of your academic performance and potential should write your letters of recommendation.
 If you have been out of school for some time, you may substitute letters from employers or others who are well acquainted with your personal traits and intellectual potential.
 A signature is required on all recommendation letters, preferably on letterhead.
+The signature requirement is waived when letters are submitted to LSAC electronically; LSAC uses a verification process.
 NOTE: LSAC will not release any information contained in the CAS Report without the two required recommendation letters.

 Direct Letters to Duke: Additional letters may be submitted through LSAC or mailed directly to the Office of Admissions.
 LSAC will accept a maximum of four letters assigned to Duke Law School.
 There is no maximum number of letters that may be submitted directly to Duke Law School.